What is bitcoin mining and is it profitable?

 The future of bitcoin mining is as uncertain and exciting as bitcoin itself.
 Miners can try to maximise their chances by packing the best computing power they can, but they all have to ultimately rely on a sizeable bit of luck and, as the hardware and running costs rise, the rewards on offer fall, and the competition for this more limited supply of rewards increases, they might need quite a lot of it.

-Speculate on bitcoin’s price movements without ever taking ownership of the cryptocurrency.
+Trade on bitcoin’s price movements without ever taking ownership of the cryptocurrency.

 - Use leverage to increase your exposure

 - Spreads start at just 36 points